synapta/wmch-interactive-maps/README.md

 # wmch-interactive-maps

-A configurable backend to generate interactive maps on top of Wikidata.
+A configurable backend to generate and show interactive maps on top of Wikidata.

+## User manual

+User manual in multiple languages is loaded on [i18n_man/index](https://github.com/synapta/wmch-interactive-maps/tree/master/i18n_man/index)

+The user manual is available inside the app along the screenshots at the `/wizard/man/index` path.

-## Settings
+## Installation

-A base configuration file is available on `config.js`.
+Create `screenshots` and `local` directories:

+`mkdir -p screenshots && mkdir -p local`

+Screenshots directory will contains preview files for maps, local directory could contain the sqlite database and other development data.

+### Add localconfig.json

+***TL;DR: Copy localconfig.example.json to localconfig.json.
+Change data as needed.***

 Local settings like database name and authentication data are available in the git ignored `localconfig.json` in the following formats.

-TL;DR: Copy localconfig.example.json to localconfig.json

-Create directories:

-`mkdir -p screenshots && mkdir -p local`

-### url

 On localconfig.json, set the url to the production url.
-It will be used to:
-- Get preview
-- Expose the path to the user

-It will be something like https://interactivemap.wikimedia.swiss/.
+It will be used to expose the path to the user, something like https://example.org/.

+### config.js

+A global base configuration file is available on `config.js`.

+It contains available map styles based on sources listed on [Tile servers](https://wiki.openstreetmap.org/wiki/Tile_servers) page on OpenStreetMap.

-### Database
+### Set up database

 Data can be saved by two different connectors, SQLite and MariaDB.